nadeemlab/SPT/notes/modularization_plan.md

 11. [DONE] Convert setup.py to pyproject.toml directives/items, reflecting the new structure.
 12. [DONE] Learn how to do recursive make.
 13. [DONE] Split off separate Makefiles in each module from the current Makefile, for things pertaining to that module.
-14. Finish moving static file artifacts and modules into correct locations in new module structure.
+14. [DONE] Finish moving static file artifacts and modules into correct locations in new module structure.
 15. Create a Docker container around the DB.
 Easy to compose for testing.
-16. Move all the workflow skimmer stuff which is really DB management into DB.
+16. [DONE] Move all the workflow skimmer stuff which is really DB management into DB.
 17. Change tests to call correct scripts.
+18. Create at least 1 test of each type for each module, as a placeholder for the test runner setup.
+This will also give the minimal assurance that the repository code is workable, i.e. importable subpackages, locateable supporting files, etc.
-18. Add utility commands e.g. for status, depending on the submodule.
+19. [POSTPONE] Add utility commands e.g. for status, depending on the submodule.
-19. Add actual unit tests (and module tests) and deprecate outdated tests.
+20. [POSTPONE] Add actual unit tests (and module tests) and deprecate outdated tests.
-20. Assess library dependency versions for a sharper version indicator, with less than / greater than.
+21. Assess library dependency versions for a sharper version indicator, with less than / greater than.
-21. Do complete revision of documentation to reflect changes.
+22. Do complete revision of documentation to reflect changes.
 Include screenshots of latest UI, a short summary of functionality, a command reference, and a development/testing explanation section.
+23. Split off "view site" i.e. dashboard into new repository.
+24. Do big integration assessment involving all the above major changes.
+I.e. go through the motions of code testing and packaging, component release and deployment on the test server, major exemplar data import, to include the new dashboard repository.

 * [POSTPONE] In control module, add script to configure docker container with given repository/tag etc., to replace the bash scripts currently tailored to the api server.
 * [POSTPONE] Create minimal K8S configuration for local development/testing.